lorul1/Spreedsheet-To-Non-Steam-Games/README.md

 </details>

 <details><summary><b>Column C - Steam Collections (AKA categories or tags)</b></summary>
-Tags (These are also known as collections, great for grouping your games together into categoires.
+Tags aka Categories aka groups aka collections.
+These great for grouping your games together into groups.
 YOU MUST CREATE THE CATEGORIES IN STEAM FIRST, at this time this spreedsheet will not do that for you.
 Examples comes in included in the (required) template Spreadsheet file.
-If you are unsure what Steam Collections are, then leave this row empty.
+If you are unsure what Steam Collections are or don't wish to use them then leave this row empty.
 </details>

 <details><summary><b>Column D - Target/Exe</b></summary>